mikepsinn/dFDA-DAO/constitution/data-security.md

 ### Incident Response

-CureDAO security administrators will be immediately and automatically notified via email if implemented security protocols detect an incident.
+deFDA security administrators will be immediately and automatically notified via email if implemented security protocols detect an incident.
 All other suspected intrusions, suspicious activity, or system unexplained erratic behavior discovered by administrators, users, or computer security personnel must be reported to a security administrator within 1 hour.

 Once an incidence is reported, security administrators will immediately begin verifying that an incident occurred and the nature of the incident with the following goals: